-With more than 36 years bench experience as an in-house repair facility, founder and owner Steve Bockus considers band instrument repair to be a largest part of our business -- not just a side line.
-As the only instrument repair shop in the immediate area, our turn around time on most repairs is two to three days or less.
+With more than 42 years bench experience as an in-house repair facility, founder and owner Steve Bockus considers band instrument repair to be a largest part of his business -- not just a side line.
+As the only instrument repair shop in the immediate area, the turn around time on most repairs is two to three days or less.
 It is recommended that instruments be serviced each year to maintain optimal playing condition and your instrument will play better and last longer.

 We repair cases and also sell replacement cases.
 We appraise instruments for insurance purposes.